 A Twitter user suspended for posting tweets similar to Trump’s tweets

-A twitter account @SuspendThePress began posted same tweets as those of Trump.
-Bizarre Lazar, who runs the account, wanted to see how long Twitter to take action against him for violating the laws.
+An account @SuspendThePress began posted the same tweets as those of Trump.
+Bizarre Lazar, who runs the account, wanted to see how long App to take action against him for violating the laws.
 The user had copied Trump’s controversial tweet about violence on which the social media app had given a warning label.

 Bizarre Lazar said to the international news source, “My intention was to see if the things the president was saying, coming from a civilian, would be flagged,” “Really I wanted to simply see if Twitter would play favorites on speech and their terms.”

 Experiment Update – Well it finally happened.
 Took longer than expected.
 12 hour suspension and had to delete the offending tweet.
 Here’s the screenshots @suspendthepres.
 Will post to the account when suspension is lifted. pic.twitter.com/wvKV9HDKBn